kodu-ai/claude-coder/README.md

 Kodu Coder is a powerful tool that helps you code faster and more efficiently.
 It's like having a coding assistant right in your editor!
 Kodu Coder can help you with a variety of tasks, from writing code to debugging and testing.
 It's perfect for developers who want to save time and improve their workflow or for beginners who have never coded before.

 ## Demo
+For this demo, let's create a simple hangman game using react, starting with a default create-react-app project.
+We'll use Kodu Coder to help us write the code for the game.
 <p align="center">
   <video src="./assets/demo.mp4" width="100%" />
 </p>